-Last spring, I had rejected Anthony’s IEP plan and took him into Children’s Hospital for their full learning disabilities program testing.
-After two and a half years with the same type of services (language and reading pull outs 2-3 times a week) on his IEP and no visible improvement, I was tired of the black and white meetings.
+Last spring, I had rejected Anthony’s IEP plan and took him into the Children’s Hospital for their full learning disabilities program testing.
+After two and a half years with the same type of services (language and reading pullouts 2-3 times a week) on his IEP and no visible improvement, I was tired of the black and white meetings.

-Last year when I brought his education up to some teacher friends I was told “the squeaky wheel gets the goods” another words, if you don’t push for what you think your child needs, there’s a good chance you’ll get jumped over to the parent who’s making a fuss.
-Well it definitely feels like I’ve become the squeakiest wheel in the city with the 3 kids.
+Last year when I brought his education up to some teacher friends I was told “the squeaky wheel gets the goods” another word if you don’t push for what you think your child needs, there’s a good chance you’ll get jumped over to the parent who’s making a fuss.
+Well, it definitely feels like I’ve become the squeakiest wheel in the city with the 3 kids.

 The testing revealed that Anthony has a severe language disorder that will not improve with the education plan that the school had continued to lay out.
 Anthony needed a smaller, language-based program, comparable with an ESL classroom but in a sped setting.